 Match String: This column displays a specific token string that has been associated with the allocation of the account in the Mapped to Account Name column as a transfer/destination account for transfers to the Source Account;

-transfer/destination account in association with the token string in the
+allocated as a transfer/destination account in association with the token string in

-This is the number of times the token string in the Match String
+number of times the token string in the Match

 The Non-Bayesian matcher displays the same first three columns as the Bayesian matcher having the same usage.
 It does not store data on the frequency with which a particular token is associated with the assignement of a given transfer/destination account.
 It has an additional column which specifies the type of the imported data process in which the assignment occurred.It has the following columns: